vkhatri/chef-elasticsearch-cluster/README.md

 - `elasticsearch-cluster::plugins` - install / remove plugins using node attribute `node['elasticsearch']['plugins']`

-## LWRP elasticsearch_plugin
+## HWRP elasticsearch_plugin

-LWRP `elasticsearch_plugin` manages elasticsearch plugins install / remove.
+HWRP `elasticsearch_plugin` manages elasticsearch plugins install / remove.
 It is a wrapper for `plugin` binary.

 For plugins validation (exists or not), it uses node API call to verify wheter required plugin or plugin version is installed.

-An `environment` host groups are evaluated at compile time, hence it conflicts with LWRP `hostgroup` resources.
-To avoid the conflict, LWRP `envhostgroup` resources are created in a separate object file for an environment.
+>> `version` is evaluated to verify the correct installed `version`.
+Github plugins version `vX.Y.Z` is not the same as plugin installed version `X.Y.Z` discovered by provider.
+Check provider for more details.

 **Install Plugin**